Michigan Attorneys Providing Excellence in Estate Planning and Elder Care

 • Publishing legal notice per Michigan law

-• Distribute assets per the instructions of the trustor
+• Distributing assets per the instructions of the trustor

 • Facilitating the sale of some assets